 Can you actually make a living from uploading music online?
 Technically yes… but actually…

-Spotify, the platform used by 170 million people have opening up its direct monetization program.
+Spotify, the platform used by 170 million people, has opening up its direct monetization program.
 Millions of listeners flock to Spotify to enjoy music that is advertising-supported and subscription-based.
 In the United States alone, people listened to an average of 32 hours of music per week in 2017, showing that the market is big enough for artists of every genre.
 Just like Youtubers, Spotify artists can earn a certain amount through advertising.

 How much can you expect?

 According to CNBC, artists can expect to earn between $0.006 to $0.0084 per stream to the holder of music rights.
 However, according to some data from Information is Beautiful, it puts that number even lower at $0.00437 per play.
 So doing the math, a 1000 streams would translate to roughly $4.37.
 This was one of the lowest amounts paid by companies.
-Of course this is nowhere near as bad as what YouTube gives at $0.00069 per view.
+Of course, this is nowhere near as bad as what YouTube gives at $0.00069 per view.

 How To Get Your Music or Podcast On Spotify’s Playlist and generate revenue?